Restriction of $p$-modular representations of $U(2, 1)$ to a Borel subgroup: Introduction

 \section{Introduction}

-Let $G$ be the unitary group $U(2, 1)(E/F)$ defined over a non-archimedean local field $F$ of odd residue characteristic $p$, and $B$ be the standard Borel subgroup of $G$.
-In this note, we investigate the restriction of irreducible smooth $\overline{\mathbf{F}}_p$-representations of $G$ to $B$.
-For representations arisen from principal series, we have the following at first:
+Let $G$ be the unitary group $U(2, 1)(E/F)$ defined over a non-archimedean local field $F$ of odd residue characteristic $p$, and let $B$ be the standard Borel subgroup of $G$.
+In this paper, we investigate the restriction of irreducible smooth $\overline{\mathbf{F}}_p$-representations of $G$ to $B$.